seiffhany/java-code-fight-game/README.md

 **Memory War** is a text-based, turn-based programming game.
 In this game, multiple artificial intelligences (AIs) compete within a shared memory space by executing commands to dominate their opponents.
 The game emphasizes strategy, programming logic, and competition.

+This project was provided by [KIT - Karlsruher Institut für Technologie](https://www.kit.edu/).
 ## Game Flow

 ### 1. Initialization Phase